Create a new order

 This running log helps both sides stay aligned without needing to send separate emails.

-The Samples tab is where you’ll add or manage all samples and plates linked to the order.
+The Sampling tab is where you’ll add or manage all samples, sample bags and plates linked to the order.
 You can:

 Manually add or paste samples